0xCoto/Virgo/paper.md

 radiometer based on the GNU Radio framework (https://www.gnuradio.org), and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR; a radio receiver architecture where some conventional hardware-based steps are replicated in software, @Dillinger:2003).
-Although basic in-house acquisition solutions have been independently attempted by newcomers composing their own software for simple observations, they are nowhere near as close in terms of installation, ease of use, cross-platform support, functionality, reproducibility, maintenance and documentation that this package has to offer.
+Although in-house acquisition solutions have been independently created by many, composing their own software for simple observations, these are not comparable in terms of installation count, ease of use, cross-platform support, functionality, reproducibility, maintenance and level of documentation that this package has to offer.

 Designed to be used by students, educators and amateurs in the field of radio astronomy, `Virgo` has already been adopted by a number of small and